GaganBhat/JavaFRC2017/README.md

 # JavaFRC2017
-New official code for the 2017 FRC.
-Will be updating regularly over the summer.
+New code based on 2220 R4 Config.
+Will be updating regularly.